lifang535/dance/README.md

 The modules are in `dance/module`:

 - `VideoToFrame`: Extracts frames from video, and sends them to `ObjectDetection`.
-- `ObjectDetection`: Detects cars and persons, and sends them with boxes to `LicenseRecognition` and `PersonRecognition` respectively.
+- `ObjectDetection`: Detects persons, and sends them with boxes to `PostureRecognition` and `PersonRecognition` respectively.
 - `PostureRecognition`: Reads the posture in the box of the frame, and sends frame with box and label to `FrameToVideo`.
 - `PersonRecognition`: Recognizes the face in the box of the frame, and sends frame with box and label to `GenderRecognition`.
 - `GenderRecognition`: Recognizes the gender in the box of the frame, and sends frame with box and label to `AgeRecognition`.